 Respond to sexual violence

 Sexual violence is any unwanted sexual behaviour towards another person.
-It can happen in public, private or institutional settings and can be carried out by people known to the victim (including family members, partners or former partners) or by strangers.
+It can happen in public, private or institutional settings and can be carried out by people known to the victim-survivor (including family members, partners or former partners) or by strangers.

 What can you do?